Isaiah Likely: Professional career

+Baltimore Ravens

 2022 season

 Likely was selected by the Baltimore Ravens in the fourth round, 139th overall, of the 2022 NFL draft.

 Likely spent his rookie season as the second tight end on the depth chart behind Mark Andrews.
 He caught his first NFL touchdown in a 27–22 win over the Tampa Bay Buccaneers in Week 8.
 In Week 18, he had eight receptions for 103 receiving yards in the 16–27 loss to the Cincinnati Bengals.
 In his rookie season, Likely appeared in 16 games, of which he started two.
 He finished with 36 receptions for 373 receiving yards and three receiving touchdowns.

 2023 season

 Likely started slowly in the 2023 season as he was once again second on the depth chart behind Mark Andrews.
 He recorded four receptions for 42 yards in a 37–3 blowout win over the Seattle Seahawks in Week 9.
 Andrews would suffer a severe ankle injury in the Ravens' Week 11 34–20 win over the Cincinnati Bengals and miss the rest of the regular season.
 Likely became the lead tight end in Andrew's absence and made the most of his opportunity, recording 21 receptions for 322 yards and five touchdowns in the last six games of the season.
 Likely's best game came in Week 14 against the Los Angeles Rams, where he had five receptions for 83 yards and a touchdown as the Ravens won in overtime 37–31.
 Likely recorded his first multi-touchdown game of his career in Week 17 as he caught two passes for 42 yards and two touchdowns in a 56–19 rout of the Miami Dolphins.
 Likely finished the season with 30 receptions for 411 yards and five touchdowns.

 Likely's hot streak continued into the postseason.
 In the Divisional Round against the Houston Texans, he recorded two receptions for 34 yards and a touchdown in a 34–10 rout.